-Rose Cottage is a lovely Georgian cottage with great views over the surrounding countryside.
-Ideal for couples or small families this cottage has two bedrooms - one double and one twin.
+Rose Cottage is a lovely Georgian cottage set in a tranquil area with great views over the surrounding countryside.
+Ideal for couples or small families, this cottage has two bedrooms - one double and one twin.
 Downstairs is an open plan kitchen and sitting room area with open fire.
 These two areas are separated by a spiral staircase leading to the bedrooms.
 The bathroom is downstairs and has bath with shower over.
 The garden is enclosed and is a lovely area for sitting out.

 |Size||Sleeps up to 4, 2 bedrooms|

 |Rooms||2 bedrooms, 1 bathrooms of which 1 family bathroom|